anorman728/Phlute/README.md

 Can delete files that would otherwise create by adding the `--delete` flag to the CLI.

 Can overwrite existing files by adding the `--force` flag to the CLI.

+Double line breaks for `<doc>` nodes result in double line breaks in docblock descriptions.
+Single spaces are ignored and removed from result.
+Can't really do single-spaced line breaks in docblocks.
+For the moment, I'm not planning on changing this, but it's possible I might in the future.
+I can definitely see a use case for things like examples, but I don't do that myself *that* often.